 There are many benefits of building your chicken coop rather than buying a prefabricated one.
 Crafting your chicken coop allows you endless possibilities for customization.
 You can choose the size, style, and material that best fits your needs.

 You can make your coop as simple or elaborate as you would like.
 It is important to keep in mind that your chickens don’t really need anything too fancy.
 As long as they have a place to stay warm and safe, they will be happy.
 Keeping this in mind will save you a lot of time and headaches!

-The Best Types of Wood
+The 4 Best Types of Wood for a Chicken Coop

 There are four main types of wood that are generally used to build chicken coops.
 These include softwood, hardwood, pressure-treated lumber, and plywood.
 The following describes each type of wood and lists the pros and cons for each.
 After reading this list, you will be able to decide on the best wood for your chicken coop building needs.